rhinobase/raftyui/apps/docs/app/(docs)/docs/components/avatar/page.md

 ---
 title: Avatar
-pageTitle: Avatar - Rafty UI
+nextjs:
+  metadata:
+    title: Avatar
     description: The Avatar component is used to represent a user and can display the profile picture, initials or fallback icon.
 ---

 The Avatar component is used to represent a user and can display the profile picture, initials or fallback icon.